Qiskit/qiskit-metapackage/README.md

 ## Qiskit Packaging

-The Qiskit project is made up of many components that all serve a particular, this meta-package will install the following components
+The Qiskit project is made up of many components that all serve a particular purpose, this repository contains a meta-package that will install the following components

 | Build   | Version | Contribute |